• Skip to primary navigation

 eternal flame National Underground Railroad Freedom Center in Cincinnati

-Make sure that you step onto the deck with the eternal flame while you are at the museum for another great perspective of downtown.
+While at the museum, step onto the deck with the eternal flame while you are at the museum for another great perspective of downtown and Smale Riverfront Park.

 My family has enjoyed going as an annual reminder to never forget!